 Title

-Extending and preserving zoning approvals, density and dimensional bonuses, and Mixed Income Housing Bonus entitlements granted to the Village Square on Haverford mixed-use affordable housing development located at 601 North 37th Street, 3601 Haverford Avenue, and 3611 Haverford Avenue in Philadelphia, notwithstanding the expiration of the associated building permits and notwithstanding any subsequent amendments to Title 14 of The Philadelphia Code; and providing for related matters.
+Extending and preserving zoning approvals, density and dimensional bonuses, and Mixed Income Housing Bonus entitlements granted to the Village Square on Haverford mixed-use affordable housing development located at 601 North 37th Street, 3601 Haverford Avenue, and 3611 Haverford Avenue in the Mantua neighborhood of Philadelphia; and providing for related matters.

 Body

-WHEREAS, the Village Square on Haverford project enjoys the active support and collaboration of multiple City and state agencies, including the Philadelphia Redevelopment Authority, the Philadelphia Housing Development Corporation, and the Office of Councilmember Jamie Gauthier, and the Pennsylvania Office of the Budget; and
+WHEREAS, the Village Square on Haverford project enjoys the active support and collaboration of multiple governmental entities, including the Philadelphia Redevelopment Authority, the Philadelphia Housing Development Corporation, and the Office of Councilmember Jamie Gauthier (3rd Councilmanic District), Commonwealth of Pennsylvania Office of the Budget; and

 THE COUNCIL OF THE CITY OF PHILADELPHIA HEREBY ORDAINS: